skupperproject/skupper-console/README.md

 Skupper Console is a web-based graphical user interface (GUI) designed for easy observability and monitoring of your [Skupper](https://github.com/skupperproject/skupper) network resources.
 With Skupper Console, you can visualize your network topology, explore components and endpoints, and monitor traffic patterns to gain valuable insights into the health and performance of your Skupper infrastructure.
 Whether you are a developer or a network operator, Skupper Console makes it easy to stay on top of your Skupper network by providing an intuitive and user-friendly interface.

-## Status

-Please access the Web console demo by clicking [here](https://skupper-console-vry5.vercel.app/#/topology).

-This demo is synchronized with the latest version of the Skupper or a modified version of it, using the current main branch.

 ## Enable the console from Skupper

-To access the Web console in [Skupper](https://github.com/skupperproject/skupper) version 1.3 and above, please refer to the step-by-step instructions provided in this [this guide](https://github.com/skupperproject/skupper-docs/blob/main/modules/console/pages/index.adoc).
+To access the Web console in [Skupper](https://github.com/skupperproject/skupper) version 1.3 and above, please refer to the step-by-step instructions provided in this [this guide](https://github.com/skupperproject/skupper-docs/blob/main/console/index.adoc).
 The guide will walk you through the process of enabling the console and accessing it in your Skupper deployment.

 ## Development